 Instead of simply trusting ads, potential customers turn to online reviews posted by other users in order to get a better idea of a product or a service.

-However, there are plenty of businesses out there which have used this trend to populate review websites with fake glowing reviews about their own brand.
+However, there are plenty of businesses out there that have used this trend to populate review websites with fake glowing reviews about their own brand.
 The good news is that people have started to see through them, which renders them ineffective and obsolete.

 6. Not Engaging People on Social Media